Financial Wellbeing Banner

 Depop

 Like Vinted, Depop is an online platform where individuals can list their clothes for other people to buy.
+Click here to visit the website.

 Facebook Marketplace

 Facebook Marketplace is a great place to find preloved clothing and furniture that is being sold in your area.
-You can choose to collect it, or the individual who is selling may deliver it to you.
+You can choose to collect it, or the individual who is selling it may deliver it to you.

 Positives:

-• Toggle the location and other filters
+• Toggle the location and other filters.

 Negatives